Skip to content

 • POST /api/key-management/keys - Generate composite key (unified endpoint)

-• POST /api/key-management/keys/{kid}/rotations - Rotate composite key to successor
+• POST /api/key-management/keys/{kid}/rotations - Rotate composite key material (kid unchanged)

-• POST /api/crypto/encrypt - Encrypt with rotated key (transparent redirection)
+• POST /api/crypto/encrypt - Encrypt with the rotated key (transparent material resolution)

 Steps: